gatein/gatein-portal/packaging/jboss-as7/README.txt

             </portlet-war-dependencies>
         </subsystem>

-JBoss AS7 provides mechanisms for configuring modules visibility for each individual deployment archive (i.e.: Dependencies attribute in MANIFEST.MF, or jboss-deployment-structure.xml).
+JBoss AS7 provides mechanisms for configuring which modules are visible to a specific deployment archive (i.e.: Dependencies attribute in MANIFEST.MF, or jboss-deployment-structure.xml).